splunk/public-o11y-docs/logs/scp.rst

          :width: 100%
          :alt: This screenshot shows the Create user page in Splunk Cloud Platform where you can assign a user to the service account role.

 8. Secure a connection to your Splunk Cloud Platform instance in Splunk Observability Cloud.
 To get help from Splunk Support, :ref:`Submit a support ticket <support-ticket>`.
-To do it yourself, add your public IPv4 address to the allow list by following instructions in :new-page:`Add subnets to IP allow lists <https://docs.splunk.com/Documentation/SplunkCloud/latest/Admin/ConfigureIPAllowList#Add_subnets_to_IP_allow_lists>`
+To do it yourself, add your public IPv4 address to the allow list by following instructions in :new-page:`Add subnets to IP allow lists <https://docs.splunk.com/Documentation/SplunkCloud/latest/Admin/ConfigureIPAllowList#Add_subnets_to_IP_allow_lists>` then complete the remaining steps in these instructions.

 9. Access your Splunk Cloud Platform management port (e.g. abc.splunk.com:8089) and use your browser's secure connection to download the certificate.

    a.
-For example, in the Chrome browser select the lock icon in the address bar, then select :guilabel :`Connection is secure`.
+For example, in the Chrome browser, select the lock icon in the address bar, then select :guilabel :`Connection is secure`.

       .. image:: /_images/logs/chrome-secure1.png
          :width: 100%